Mr. Natwarlal

 The name of the film and lead character were inspired by a notorious Indian conman, Natwarlal.

-Getting Amitabh to sing was a gimmick that was tried for the first time in this movie.
-Kabhi Kabhi earlier had Amitabh use spoken verse within a melodic song, but this was the first time he sang in a movie.
+Getting Amitabh to sing was a gimmick that was tried for the first time in this film.
+Kabhi Kabhie earlier had Amitabh use spoken verse within a melodic song, but this was the first time he sang in a film.
 This was subsequently copied by other filmmakers in films like Laawaris, Silsila and Pukar.

 As per a trade guide, which was premium box-office publication in the 1970s and 1980s, Mr. Natwarlal was a "Super Hit".
 In today's lenient classification system, Mr. Natwarlal is easily a blockbuster.

-Plot
+Story

-Natwar is a young boy, when his beloved older brother and caretaker, police officer Girdharilal, is framed for bribery by sinister criminal mastermind Vikram.
+Natwar is a young boy, when his beloved older brother and caretaker, police officer Girdharilal, is framed for bribery by the sinister criminal mastermind Vikram.
 When he grows up, Natwar creates a secret identity for himself, posing as a powerful and mysterious underworld figure named Mr. Natwarlal, determined to slowly but surely exact vengeance on Vikram.
 Girdharilal does not understand his motives and develops a grudge against him.

 Natwar learns from Mickey, an infamous underworld figure and Vikram's former ally, who is posing as a burnt man, that Vikram is in a village called Chandanpur and wants a diamond necklace, which is in the possession of Fakirchand, one of Mickey's allies.
 Natwar steals the necklace, unknown to everyone present there and leaves for Chandanpur, after apologising to an asleep Girdharilal about the troubles he has given to him.
 Meanwhile, it is revealed that Mickey also wants to exact revenge on Vikram for betraying him.
 He reveals that Vikram is terrorising the villagers using a tiger.
-Natwar arrives at Chandanpur, disguised as Avtaar Singh, a hunter whom Vikram had already killed, unknown to everyone.
+Natwar arrives at Chandanpur, disguised as Avtar Singh, a hunter whom Vikram had already killed, unknown to everyone.